YatFungLoo/learning-WebGL/README.md

 [Arcball control](https://threejs.org/docs/?q=controls#ArcballControls) on touch devices.

-Note that camera control is not inclduded by default with the three.js import, search for the modules at either `/addon/` or `/example/jsm` within `/node_modules/three` when importing.
+Note that camera control is not included by default with the three.js import, search for the modules at either `/addon/` or `/example/jsm` within `/node_modules/three` when importing.